Covid 19 coronavirus: Isolation escapees 'don't deserve to join team of 5 million'; police to guard hotels

 "We will come down on them with the full weight of the law.
 They are putting New Zealanders at risk.
 Frankly, they don't deserve to join the team of five million," Minister Megan Woods said.

-There will be a permanent police presence at every facility 24/7, Woods said.
+Following a rapid review of systems, there will be a permanent police presence at every facility 24/7, Woods said.

-Asked about people at facilities being abused by the public during their outdoor walks, Woods said returnees were dealing with stressful situations.

-"They deserve our love and our support, but the public has a right to expect everyone in those facilities are following the rules, and the vast majority are doing that."

 Escapee's tour of central Auckland